flschiavoni/textures/README.md

 1. A (C) application that converts anything to a wave file
 2. A script to call this application every time a file was changed
-3. A blank image to work with and a GIMP image to play with

 All this applications together are used to play textures.
 Normally I also use GIMP and VLC / aplay.